rightscale-cookbooks/rs-haproxy/README.md

 of the items in the list will be preserved when answering to requests.
 The last entry will be the default backend and will answer for all pools not listed here.
 The pool names can only have alphanumeric characters and underscores.
 Default: `['default']`
-* `node['rs-haproxy']['ssl_cert']` - The SSL certificate contents to set up HTTPS support in HAProxy.
-If this attribute is set to `nil`, then HAProxy will be set up without support for HTTPS.
+* `node['rs-haproxy']['ssl_cert']` - PEM formatted file containing SSL certificates and keys for SSL encryption.
+If this attribute is set to `nil`, then HAProxy will be set up without support for SSL.
 Default: `nil`
 * `node['rs-haproxy']['stats_uri']` - The URI for the load balancer statistics report page.
 Default: `/haproxy-status`
 * `node['rs-haproxy']['stats_user']` - Username for the load balancer statistics report